dkleitsas/RAG_PDF_Assistant/README.md

 A powerful AI assistant capable of answering questions from multiple PDF manuals with source citations using LangChain, FAISS, and Google Gemini 2.0 Flash Lite.

+Note: Still a WIP, the retrieval component could frankly be a lot better.
+Also bear in mind a lower end LLM model is used due to cost constraints so please verify any answer you get from this.

 ## Features

 - **Multi-PDF Processing**: Upload and process multiple PDF documents